DarkIlluminatus/Qi-OS/README.md

 # These are the original readme files.
-They'll remain like this until I have time to finish working on the code.
+They'll remain like this until I have time to finish working on the code.  **
-# TODO: Create prompt model for NLP OS and refine.
+** TODO: Refine config prompt if needed.  **
-#       Locate API URL and change it to a BLOOM API (and maybe program in a swapping code for it to ease end-user experiences)
+**       Locate API URL and change it to a BLOOM API (and maybe program in a swapping code for it to ease end-user experiences)  **
-#       Comment ALL Code thoroughly so people know what they're looking at, we want to make this as easy to implement as possible.
+**       Comment ALL Code thoroughly so people know what they're looking at, we want to make this as easy to implement as possible.  **
-#       Deploy and test.
+**       Deploy and test.   **
-#       Rinse and repeat.
+**       Rinse and repeat.  **

 # If you believe there is something you can accomplish from those above tasks, or have any other ideas feel free to offer a suggestion for implementation of the aforementioned TODOs or the following Feature list